modernmediagrp/spotify-recommendation-system/README.md

 The recommendation system is quite good.
 It's able to provide a variety of recommendations that include both songs with exactness in sound and songs with similar energy, danceability and valence.
 Given the number of results within the scope of the provided reference song, there's a strong likelihood a DJ would be able to select a song from the list of recommendations.
 Remember, it only takes 1 usable song for the recommendation system to successfully achieve its objective.

 ## Limitations
-There are a few limitations encountered over the course of this project:
+There are a few limitations encountered over the life of this project:
 1. The data relies heavily on the original tagging of audio features and sub-genre for making recommendations.
 If, for whatever reason, a song's sub-genre, danceability, etc. wasn't initially tagged properly, the recommendations will reflect those deficiencies.
 2. The final dataset only includes just under 23,000 songs.
 This is likely a severe underrepresentation of electronic dance music from Spotify's 70 million song database.
 3. The final dataset is also static, in that it includes data from other raw datasets and isn't exclusively derived from Spotify API calls.
 Over time, the data will become outdated and new releases won't be represented in the data, both for reference and recommendation.